We make it easy to get started.

 - Combined SAT scores of 1000 on math and critical reading sections

-Every department within the Ruth S. Ammon School of Education has different criteria to find best-fit students.
-However, all schools expect:
+Each department within the Ruth S. Ammon School of Education requires the following:

 - Letters of reference*

 Additional new requirement for all applicants to a graduate program for initial teacher certification:

 - Results for the Graduate Record Exam (GRE) or an equivalent such as the Miller Analogies Test (MAT) Praxis Core.

 These admissions requirements affect applicants for a master’s degree which lead to your first initial teaching certification in NYS.